 - Writers’ Guild of Canada: The Writers Guild of Canada (WGC) represents more than 2,200 professional English-language screenwriters across Canada.

 - Canadian Authors Association: The Canadian Authors Association provides writers with a wide variety of programs, services and resources to help them develop their skills in both the craft and the business of writing, enhance their ability to earn a living as a writer, and have access to a Canada-wide network of writers and publishing industry professionals.

-- Professional Writers Association of Canada: We serve Canadian non-fiction freelance writers across the country.
-As a not-for-profit, we reflect your broader professional interests and advocate for Canadian writers to receive fair pay, contracts and treatment.
+- Professional Writers Association of Canada: This organization serves Canadian nonfiction freelance writers across the country.
+The PWAC reflects your broader professional interests and is an advocate for Canadian writers to receive fair pay, contracts and treatment.

 - The League of Canadian Poets: The League of Canadian Poets is the professional organization for established and emerging Canadian poets.

 - Federation of BC Writers: The Federation of BC Writers is 400 plus members in every genre, at every stage of the literary journey.
 It’s an organization ‘for writers, about writing’.

 - Writers’ Guild of Alberta: The Writers' Guild of Alberta (WGA) was formed in 1980 to provide a meeting ground and collective voice for all the writers of the province.
 Our members write in every genre and at every level of expertise.